- City Manager

 Title VI of the Civil Rights Act of 1964 prohibits discrimination based on race, color, or national origin in programs and activities receiving Federal financial assistance.
 Specifically, Title VI provides that "no person in the United States shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance."
 (42 U.S.C.
 Section 2000d).

 The Civil Rights Restoration Act of 1987 clarified the intent of Title VI to include all programs and activities of Federal aid recipients, sub-recipients, and contractors even where those programs and activities are not federally funded.
 Recently, the Federal Transit Administration (FTA) has placed renewed emphasis on Title VI issues, including providing meaningful access to persons with Limited English Proficiency (LEP).

 The City of Danville (“the City”) receives federal funding from multiple federal agencies; such funding is both direct and indirect through pass-through grants.
-The City receives public transportation funding and senior transportation funding from FTA and the Virginia Department of Rail and Public Transportation (DRPT); the Department of Social Services administers federal funding from the U.S. Department of Agriculture and the Social Security Administration; the Departments of Community Development and Public Works receive funding from the Federal Highway Administration (FHWA).
+The City receives public transportation funding and senior transportation funding from FTA and the Virginia Department of Rail and Public Transportation (DRPT); the Department of Social Services administers federal funding from the U.S. Department of Agriculture and the Social Security Administration; the Departments of Community Development and Public Works receive funding from the Federal Highway Administration (FHWA) and the Virginia Department of Transportation (VDOT).
 As a recipient and/or sub-recipient of federal funds, the City has developed policies, programs, and practices that ensure that such funds are used in a manner that is nondiscriminatory as required under Title VI.

 - Website Accessibility